Money Talks (1926 film)

 Money Talks is a 1926 American silent comedy film directed by Archie Mayo.
 The film stars Claire Windsor, Bert Roach, Owen Moore and Ned Sparks.
 It is written by Jessie Burns and Bernard Vorhaus, based on the story by Rupert Hughes.
-The film is considered partially lost.

 Plot

 Sam Starling (Owen Moore) is deep in debt, his wife Phoebe (Claire Windsor) is leaving him and still he is confident.
 When Phoebe boards a luxury yacht and is wooed by the captain, Sam comes aboard as a woman and tries to seduce the captain (in fact, a liquor smuggler), away from his wife.